Skip to content

 About this role

-VELA reviews policies, monitors regulatory feeds, drafts compliance memos, and surfaces the open question for your GC — under your compliance officer's constitution, with citation-discipline enforced at the gate.
+VELA reviews policies, monitors regulatory feeds, drafts compliance memos, and surfaces the open question for your GC — posted in your team's Slack with citation-discipline enforced at the gate.

 Mid-size compliance teams spend a third of their week translating regulator updates into policy implications.
 VELA drafts the translation; the GC keeps the call.